 - Define a logical database name that you will use to connect the extension to a physical database connection in the next section.

-Click the button 1-Click Publish to publish the extension module;
+Select 1-Click Publish to publish the Extension Module.

 After publishing the extension, OutSystems warns you that you still need to configure which database connection the extension will use.

 In the 1-Click Publish summary window, select the Missing Configuration warning and then select Configure.